Muzza1103/Project-Optimizing-Installation-Cost-of-Charging-Stations-in-an-Agglomeration-Community/README.md

         then
     *give the path to your javafx SDK. for example: "C:\path\to\javafx-sdk\lib"

+*notice that as for any java program, you need to have java and the sdk downloaded correctly.
+So if during the execution of the script you run into this type of error "the operation couldn't be completed. unable to locate a java Runtime that supports javac." you may need to install the SDK correctly.
+You can do that from the oracle [official website website](https://www.oracle.com/java/technologies/downloads/) and by choosing the plateform corresponding to yours

-**notice that you can use just the name of the file (without putting it's path first) if you place it at the same level of src and bin folders.
+**To run the program, you can use just the name of the file (without putting it's path first) if you place it at the same level of src and bin folders.
 **for testing purposes, you can use the "ville.txt" already present in the project to try with a predefined CA and solution

 *feel free to try the different options of your program and enjoy !